fgenolini/frank/CONTRIBUTING.md

 Follow Robert C. Martin (Uncle Bob) principle of: good code does not require many comments (if any at all).

+## Code coverage
+Unit test code coverage is calculated on platforms that support Clang, such as Linux, or Apple Mac OSX.
+There is a partial support for Clang on Visual Studio 2019, which is not yet suitable for code coverage, or building third party code (such as OpenCV) as a static library in debug mode.

 ## CMake
 The CMake tool is used to build the frank C++ projects.